These DC-Area Bars Are Decked Out for Cherry Blossom Season - Washingtonian

 On Thursday, March 20 from 5:30 to 7:30 PM, this Logan Circle bar will transform into a blossom-filled “Sakura Soirée,” with specialty drinks and dainty decorations.

-Café Riggs
+Café Riggs and Silver Lyan

 900 F St., NW

-This all-day brasserie inside of Penn Quarter’s Riggs Hotel will throw a one-night “Pink and White” party on Thursday, April 10 from 6 to 9 PM.
+This all-day brasserie inside Penn Quarter’s Riggs Hotel will throw a one-night “Pink and White” party on Thursday, April 10 from 6 to 9 PM.
 Expect three themed cocktails, a Laurent-Perrier Rosé Champagne tower, and a photo-friendly cherry blossom throne.

 Ciel Social Club